New Zealand's Next Top Model season 2: Episode 6: The Girls Are Fit As A Fiddle

 The girls start off their week with a visit from Sara and her personal trainer Brad Werner.
 They got measured and their BMI taken.
 Dakota's inappropriateness came out thus slightly intimidating Brad.
 Later that day, they received a workout session with Brad and were given heaps of exercise equipment.

 For this week's challenge, they meet with Colin and Cherie Mobberley from CoverGirl.
 The challenge was to apply makeup to their designated partners and give them a smokey eye using a wide range of Covergirl products.
-Before the challenge started, Dakota was heavily criticized by Colin on her horrible outfit and was described as being someone who lives under a bridge.
+Before the challenge started, Dakota was heavily criticized by Colin for her horrible outfit and was described as being someone who lives under a bridge.
 During the challenge, Danielle and Eva performed horribly while Holly, Elza and Dakota performed well.
 Holly was picked as the winner and received a year's supply of Covergirl cosmetics.

 At the photo shoot, the girls worked with photographer Tony Drayton and were shot in pairs in high fashion outfits in front of an urban graffiti setting.
 Courtenay, Michaela and Lara received praise while Eva and Lauren struggled.
-Danielle and Dakota had a bit of a trouble working together while Holly's awkward posing was criticized.
+Danielle and Dakota had a bit of trouble working together while Holly's awkward posing was criticized.

 At the judging panel, Dakota sucked the life out of Danielle in their shoot and Holly's lack of warmth on her photos were criticized once again but, in the end, it was both Eva and Lauren who landed on the bottom two and were subsequently eliminated.